Orange-Cyberdefense/bof/docs/man/user.rst

 The reason we did that is because there is nothing better than Scapy to handle protocol implementations, and by using Scapy we can also use all the implementations that were written for it.
-But BOF and Scapy do not have the same usage and aim: First, we made some choices about BOF's script syntax and sometimes Scapy's syntax doesn't follow these choices.
-But most of all, we sometimes can't rely on Scapy's behavior for what we want to do with BOF because they are not compatible.
+But BOF and Scapy do not have the same usage and aim.
 Just to mention a few:

-:Field-oriented usage:
-   BOF's preferred usage when altering packets is to change specific fields directly.
+* **Field-oriented usage**: BOF's preferred usage when altering packets is to change specific fields directly.
 Why?
 Because BOF has been written to write attack scripts, including fuzzers.
 In these fuzzers, we want to stick to the protocol's specification because if we don't, devices we target may just drop our frames.
-And to stick to the specification, we have to keep a valid frame format, and to do that we just modify specific fields.
-Scapy does not work this way and, although we can modify isolated fields, it's hard to get and set values in a script, mostly because we can't refer to a field without referring to its parent packet holding its value.
+But we also want to do whatever we want on packets, sticking to the specification or not.
+So what we usually do is to modify isolated fields in frames.
+Scapy does not work this way and, although we can modify fields independently, it's hard to get and set values in a script, mostly because we can't refer to a field without referring to its parent packet holding its value.
+This also implies that Scapy builds packets as a whole, and performs a final computation / cleaning when building the packet before sending it, and sometimes we don't want that in BOF.

-:BOF does not care about types:
-  But Scapy does.
-Field objects in Scapy have a type and you can't change it easily or just use a field objectthat doesn't have a type without losing some capabilities.
+* **BOF does not care about types**: But Scapy does.
+Field objects in Scapy have a type and you can't change it easily or just use a field object that doesn't have a type without losing some capabilities.
 For us, packets are just a bunch of bytes so we might as well set values directly as bytes to fields, and Scapy won't allow that (unless using RawVal, which does not provide all of Scapy's Fields capabilities).
 It won't allow setting a value with the wrong type either, and we don't want field types to be a thing in BOF: a user should not need to know the type of a field, or she may be able to implicitly change it.
 That's what BOF's wrapper around the Scapy object does.

 .. code-block:: python